LleidaHack/dailyhack2021-generative-art/README.md

 The coder-artist engages in a feedback loop where they are constantly tweaking a system to produce more desirable and often more surprising results.

 This process embraces experimentation and happy accidents in a way that reshapes the role of the artist.
 Generative artists, use the code basics like loops, control flow and specialized functions.
-We then blend them with often unpredictable forces, to produce completely unique results unlike anything else that exists.
+Then, they blend them with often unpredictable forces, to produce completely unique results unlike anything else that exists.

 ## The Challenge